warneat/image-compressor/README.md

 - The scipt only deals with .jpg files.
 - By default, file size will be reduced to about 25% of the original size, while maintaining acceptable quality.
 - No files will be deleted!
-- .jpg files which do not fit the pattern (e.g. have weird numbers after extension, as i experienced) are copied without changes.
+- .jpg files that do not fit the pattern (e.g. have weird numbers after the extension, as i experienced in my case) are copied without changes.
-- files without '.jpg' are being ignored.
+- Files without '.jpg' are ignored.
-- It does not run through subdirectories.
+- The image_compressor does not run through subdirectories.

 Simply place `image_compressor.py` in the directory, where your pictures are sitting and run it.